SeldonIO/MLServer/docs/user-guide/deployment/kserve.md

 ### Supported Serving Runtimes

-As mentioned above, KServe supports a limited number of serving runtimes out-of-the-box, some of which leverage MLServer as the inference server.
+As mentioned above, KServe offers support for built-in serving runtimes, some of which leverage MLServer as the inference server.
 Below you can find a table listing these runtimes, and the MLServer inference runtime that they correspond to.